Hampi Itinerary: Complete Travel Guide (2 and 3 Days)

 How do I get from Bangalore to Hampi?

-The best option is the Hampi Express train (16591) from Yeshvantpur, departing 10:00 PM and arriving Hospet at 7:45 AM (9.5 hours).
+To get from Bangalore to Hampi, the best option is the Hampi Express train (16591) from Yeshvantpur, departing 10:00 PM and arriving Hospet at 7:45 AM (9.5 hours).
 KSRTC overnight buses from Kempegowda Bus Station take 8-9 hours and cost INR 400-600 ($5-7).
 A private cab takes 5.5-6 hours and costs INR 4,000-5,500 ($48-66) for the full vehicle.

 What is the entry fee at Hampi?